abrennec/sose20_cc2/02_ofApp/readme.md

 # Building an ofApp

+In this section we will put theory to practice.
+First of all, you will learn about the openFramework ProjectGenerator that will help you generate your own IDE project files.
+Then we will look into building a new ofApp application.
+We will also review some of the previously explained concepts.

 ## ProjectGenerator

 The openFrameworks ProjectGenerator is a standalone application that comes with the SDK.
 Its main purpose is